 The course format for the Tuesday/Thursday lecture periods is lecture and guided discussion, illustrated with slides.
-Outlines may be provided ahead of time on Canvas for some lectures.
+For some lectures there are handouts and lecture summaries on Canvas.
 Students are strongly encouraged to ask questions during the lectures.
 However, talking amongst yourselves is disruptive, and all students are expected to show respect for classmates who are trying to listen to the lecture.